-On August 1, 2018, we entered into an agreement to sell our interests in the Cartier Wind power facilities in Québec to Innergex Renewable Energy Inc. for gross proceeds of \$630 million before closing adjustments.
-The sale is expected to be completed in fourth quarter 2018, subject to certain regulatory and other approvals, and result in an estimated gain of \$175 million (\$130 million after tax) which will be recorded upon closing of the transaction.
+On August 1, 2018, TransCanada entered into an agreement to sell its interests in the Cartier Wind power facilities in Québec to Innergex Renewable Energy Inc. At September 30, 2018, the related assets and liabilities were classified as held for sale in the Energy segment.
+Subsequently, on October 24, 2018, the Company closed the sale for gross proceeds of approximately \$630 million before closing adjustments, resulting in an estimated gain of \$170 million (\$135 million after tax) to be recognized in fourth quarter 2018.

-At June 30, 2018, the related assets and liabilities in the Energy segment were classified as held for sale as follows:
+At September 30, 2018, the related assets and liabilities in the Energy segment were classified as held for sale as follows: